 perception layer.
-It allows an AI agent to trigger functions based on visual cues during a conversation.
+It allows an AI agent to trigger functions based on visual or audio cues during a conversation.

 Top-Level Fields